Edward H. Meyer

 Chief Executive Officer and President, Grey Global Group

-Over the years, Mr. Meyer served as a Director of a number of public companies, and is currently on the boards of Harman International Industries and ROIC.
-He has previously served as a Director of Ethan Allen Interiors, Inc., NCMI and the Jim Pattison Group.
+Over the years, Mr. Meyer served as a Director of a number of public companies and was on the boards of Harman International Industries and ROIC.
+He has previously served as a Director of Ethan Allen Interiors, Inc., NCMI, and the Jim Pattison Group.

-Mr. Meyer is currently on the Board of Overseers of Weill Cornell Medical College, and is a trustee of the Solomon R. Guggenheim Museum and on the Board of Directors of the Film Society of Lincoln Center.
-He is an Emeritus Trustee of the American Museum of Natural History.
+Mr. Meyer was on the Board of Overseers of Weill Cornell Medical College, and was a trustee of the Solomon R. Guggenheim Museum and on the Board of Directors of the Film Society of Lincoln Center.
+He was an Emeritus Trustee of the American Museum of Natural History.